Sibongiseni Dhlomo

 Sibongiseni Dhlomo (born 10 December 1959) is a South African politician and medical doctor for the African National Congress.
-Dhlomo is the current deputy minister of health for the Republic of South Africa.
+Dhlomo is a former deputy minister of health for the Republic of South Africa.

 Early life

 Dhlomo was born in Umbumbulu in the South African province of KwaZulu-Natal.
 He attended Dlangezwa High School on an Illovo Sugar Mill bursary, where he met his wife, Nono MaDlamini.

 Education

 He studied medicine at the University of Natal from 1980 to 1985, and later achieved a Bachelor of Arts degree from the University of South Africa while incarcerated at Robben Island, majoring in psychology and sociology, and attained master's degree in public health from MEDUNSA.
 He also has a diploma in forensic pathology.

 Career

 Dhlomo served in the South African National Defence Force, where he was bestowed a rank of a brigadier general.

 He was the deputy city manager responsible for health and social services in the eThekwini Metro Municipality.

 He was a chairperson of the eThekwini ANC Region and a regional treasurer of Emalahleni ANC Region for two terms.